olehermanse/website/content/unix/xkb_apple_keyboard.md

 #### Examining keycodes sent by keyboard

-If you want to edit keycodes files, you can see the keycodes from your keyboard using `xev`:
+You can see the keycodes from your keyboard using `xev`:

 ```
 $ xev